delos001/DS_Recipes/NLP/README.md

 • Hero Team
 • Reference Term Vector, or RTV

-DSI: Data Source Item
+** DSI: Data Source Item:
-A DSI (Data Source Item) is a single thing that contributes to the corpus (collection of items that is being evaluated).
+- A DSI (Data Source Item) is a single thing that contributes to the corpus (collection of items that is being evaluated).
 It is not necessarily a single document - it can be as short and simple as a single Tweet.
 (More often, though, if a student wanted to contribute a DSI based on tweets, they would assemble a collection of tweets as their DSI.)
 A DSI can be a transcript of an audio or video presentation.
 It can be extracts from chat sessions or customer surveys or point-of-sale responses, etc.

-Corpus and Case Studies
+Corpus and Case Studies:
-A corpus (literally, Latin for "body"; plural corpora) is a collection of DSIs (documents)
+ -A corpus (literally, Latin for "body"; plural corpora) is a collection of DSIs (documents)

 Equivalence Classes
 The first step that a person needs to do after getting the extracted terms is to define equivalence classes, or ECs.
 This is a common industry term, and was commonly used by IBM in their text analytics community.